50 Visual Gags In 'Airplane!' -- Surely You Caught Them All

-Keep an eye on how some of the men in the air traffic control building are, they’re not all doing the best jobs.
+Keep an eye on some of the men in the air traffic control building — they’re not all doing the best jobs.
 While plenty of the guys are doing their best to get Ted’s plane on the ground a couple of them are definitely goofing off.
-There’s a quick shot of two men playing 1978s Atari Basketball, which at the time was a state of the art video game.
+There’s a quick shot of two men playing 1978's Atari Basketball, which at the time was a state-of-the-art video game.

 This joke would be copied in multiple comedy films, but it was never done better than at this moment.
 However, it’s a little hard to notice what with all the crazy stuff happening around them.